yiisoft/yii2/docs/guide/intro-yii.md

 Yii is not a one-man show, it is backed up by a [strong core developer team][] as well as a large community with many professionals who are constantly contributing to the development of Yii.
-The Yii developer team is keeping a close eye on the latest trends of Web development as well as the best practices and features found in other frameworks and projects.
-They are being wisely incorporated into the framework and exposed under a simple and elegant interface.
+The Yii developer team is keeping a close eye on the latest trends of Web development and the best practices and features found in other frameworks and projects.
+They are being carefully incorporated into the core framework and exposed via simple and elegant interfaces.

 [strong core developer team]: http://www.yiiframework.com/about/